computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/CallForParticipation.md

     1. Fork the Computing in the Liberal Arts [SICSE2020 Pre-Symposium Event Repository](https://github.com/computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event).
     1. Create a branch for your submission.
     1. Add a sub-directory for your submission to the appropriate directory (_curricula_ or _challenges_).
     1. Populate your sub-directory with the materials for your submission.
 Please use a file named `index.md` for the text of your submission and copy any images or other supporting materials into your sub-directory.
-See the submission templates [Curriculum](curricula/CurriculumModelTemplate.md), [Challenges](challenges/ChallengesTemplate.md) for examples.
+Pattern your text on the [Curriculum](curricula/CurriculumModelTemplate.md) or the [Challenges](challenges/ChallengesTemplate.md) template.
     1. Create a Pull Request for your branch.

   - __E-Mail__:
-    1. See the submission templates [Curriculum](curricula/CurriculumModelTemplate.md), [Challenges](challenges/ChallengesTemplate.md) for examples.
+    1. Write your submission in a a MS Word or plain text document.
+See the submission template for [Curriculum](curricula/CurriculumModelTemplate.md) or [Challenges](challenges/ChallengesTemplate.md).
-    1. E-mail (_who?_) with a zip file containing a MS Word or plain text document with your submission.
+    1. E-mail (_who?_) with a zip file containing your submission and any images or other supporting files.
 The Program Committee will translate your submission into a Pull Request.
+    1. If you wish to make more than one submission, please submit a separate zip file for each submission.

 Those interested in attending without submission should simply simply send an e-mail to (_who?_) expressing your interest in participating in the event.